Flow Equivalence of G-SFTs: Introduction

 We will give an algebraic classification of these $G$-SFTs up to equivariant flow equivalence ($G$-flow equivalence).
 This generalizes the $G$-flow equivalence classification for irreducible $G$-SFTs in \cite{BSullivan} and the Huang flow equivalence classification for general SFTs without group action \cite{mb:fesftpf,mbdh:pbeim}.

-The motivations for this work include provision of algebraic invariants for the Adler-Kitchens-Marcus classification of certain factor maps up to almost topological conjugacy \cite{akmgroup, akmfactor}; the appearance of $G$-SFTs in the study of equivariant symmetry \cite{Field1983, FieldGolubitsky,FieldNicol2004} and variations on the Liv\v{s}ic theorem \cite{parrylivsic,schmidtlivsic}; and the investigation of a pattern of classification structures in symbolic dynamics of which these $G$-SFTs are one example \cite{Boylepositivek, BoyleWagoner}; and applications to the classification of sofic shifts up to flow equivalence \cite{bce:sofic}.
-The sofic application uses the view of $G$-SFTs as presentations of group extensions of SFTs (recalled in Sec. \ref{GSFTs}).

 Square matrices over $\Z_+G$ (the positive cone in the integral group ring of $G$) present $G$-SFTs.
+When such matrices $A$ and $B$ present nontrivial\footnote{By definition, an irreducible SFT is trivial iff it contains only one orbit.
+The only trivial mixing SFT is a single point; so, a trivial mixing $G$-SFT has $G=\{e\}$.} mixing $G$-SFTs, these $G$-SFTs are $G$-flow equivalent if and only if there exist $n$ in $\mathbb N$ and identity matrices $I_j$, $I_k$ such that there are matrices $U,V$ in the elementary group $\textnormal{El}(n,\Z G)$ such that $U((I-A)\oplus I_j)V=(I-B)\oplus I_k$.
+This reduces the dynamical classification of $G$-SFTs up to $G$-flow equivalence to the algebraic classification of square matrices over $\ZG$ up to the stabilized elementary equivalence described above.
+The algebraic classification is in general highly nontrivial, but far more manageable than the dynamical problem.

-When such matrices $A$ and $B$ present mixing $G$-SFTs, it follows from \cite{BSullivan} that they are $G$-flow equivalent if and only if there are matrices $U,V$ in the elementary group $\textnormal{El}(\Z G)$ such that $U(I-A)V=I-B$.
-For nonmixing $G$-SFTs, the $\textnormal{El}(\Z G)$ equivalence no longer implies $G$-flow equivalence.
-To get an analogous result (Theorem \ref{classification2}) for general $G$-SFTs, we consider $G$-SFTs presented by matrices in a special block triangular form, with entries in an $ij$ block lying in $\Z \mathcal H_{ij}$ for some union $H_{ij}$ of double cosets in $G$; and their equivalence by elementary matrices subordinate to this blocked coset structure.
-Using this, we classify $G$-SFTs up to $G$-flow equivalence (Theorem \ref{classification}).
+For nonmixing $G$-SFTs, this stabilized elementary $\Z G$ equivalence no longer implies $G$-flow equivalence.
+To get an analogous result (Theorem \ref{classification2}) for general $G$-SFTs, we consider $G$-SFTs presented by matrices in a special block triangular form, with entries in an $ij$ block lying in $\Z H_{ij}$ for some union $H_{ij}$ of double cosets of $G$, and their equivalence by elementary matrices from a restricted class subordinate to this blocked coset structure.
+Using this, we classify $G$-SFTs up to $G$-flow equivalence (Theorems \ref{classification2} and \ref{classification}).